codfish/codfish.io/_posts/2015-08-25-redirect-wordpress-short-links-to-full-permalinks.md

 Another issue was that users were being sent to these ugly permalinks when coming from social networks.

-If there are reasons that these "short links" shouldn't redirect to their respective permalinks (outside of previewing links), I'd love to know.
+If there are reasons that these "short links" shouldn't redirect to their respective permalinks (outside of previewing posts), I'd love to know.